criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 ### Hidden variance

-There is one common pitfall when estimating the variance of $IPS$ estimator:
-Sometimes the *empirical* variance of $IPS$, on some sample, may look small, while the true variance is not.
+There is one common pitfall when estimating the variance of $IPS$ estimator: sometimes the *empirical* variance of $IPS$, on some sample, may look small, while the true variance is not.

 Let us indeed look at what may happen on an example where an action has a probability very close to 0 under $\pi_0$.